History of the Rugby League Conference: 2000

 This season saw a relatively modest further expansion to 24 teams, including the return of founder members Kingston.
 Leicester Phoenix's Chairman Julian Harrison was appointed the new Conference Administrator.
 This also coincided with the demise of the London ARL as a winter British Amateur Rugby League Association league but saw it reform as a summer based merit league with a combination of reserve teams and new clubs (though South London Storm and Kingston Warriors joined the Rugby League Conference).
 In a second relocation Cheltenham Warriors moved to Gloucester and became Gloucestershire Warriors.
-Another rebranding was had by Birmingham Bulls, who became Birmingham Bulldogs to avoid a legal challenge by the Birmingham Bulls American football team.
+Another rebranding was by Birmingham Bulls, who became Birmingham Bulldogs to avoid a legal challenge by the Birmingham Bulls American football team.

 This season also saw a test of summer rugby league in the North East of England, with a Northern Rugby League Summer Conference with teams from various BARLA leagues won by Teesside Steelers, also featuring Gateshead Panthers, Bridlington Bulls, West Craven Warriors and Wetherby Bulldogs.

 Team line-ups as follows (new clubs in italics):